linkalis/headline-scraping-scripts/README.md

 # Headline Scraping Scripts

-## Usage Notes
+> A webscraper tool using cron on a Raspberry Pi.
+Also includes optional Twilio text alerts to let you know when your scrapes fail.

+## 1) Install requirements

 1. Install BeautifulSoup: `pip install beautifulsoup4` (or `pip3 install beautifulsoup4` on Raspberry Pi)
 2. Install Twilio python helper library: `pip install twilio` (or `pip3 install twilio` on Raspberry Pi)
 3. Install libxml2: `apt-get install libxml2`
-4. Install lxml: `pip install lxml` (or `pip3 install lxml` on Raspberry Pi)
+4. Install lxml: `apt-get install python3-lxml`
-4. Install datetime: `pip install datetime` (or `pip3 install datetime` on Raspberry Pi)
+5. Install datetime: `pip install datetime` (or `pip3 install datetime` on Raspberry Pi)

-*** Add requirements.txt file instead of individual installs?
+IMPROVEMENT IDEA: Add requirements.txt file instead of individual installs?

+## 2) Set up Twilio

+If you want to receive text alerts when the scrapes fail, you'll need to set up a Twilio account at Twilio.com.
+You can simply sign up for a free trial account, make sure you create a Twilio phone number to send texts from, then find your Twilio SID and auth token.

-4. Create a settings.py file with the following information.
-Place this file in the top-level project folder so that the scrape_site.py script can import it:
+Next, create a settings.py file and place this file in the top-level project folder so that the scrape_site.py script can import it.
+Add the following information to settings.py:

 ```
 TWILIO_ACCOUNT_SID = "your Twilio account sid here"